HTTP API

 Only for Carbone Cloud

-By default, HTTP requests target the latest version of the Cloud API.
-It is recommended to specify an API version by providing the HTTP header carbone-version, such as: { "carbone-version": 4 }.
-Supported values:
+It is recommended to specify an API version by using the carbone-version HTTP header, for example: { "carbone-version": "5" }.
+Supported values are: